 Anyone over the age of 18 can become a Master Composter; you don’t need to be a composter already or have any volunteer or community group experience.

 As a volunteer you will receive free training in home composting and related environmental issues provided by Garden Organic (formerly HDRA).
-The initial training is a two day foundation course and is held locally.
+The initial training is a two-day foundation course and the next one will be held on the weekend of 24-25 March 2018 at the Green Britain Centre in Swaffham.
+Travel expenses to and from the training will be reimbursed and lift sharing will be arranged where possible.

 All trainees get a Master Composter resource pack and a visit to a composting site as part of the course.
 Once the training has been completed, you will be expected to spend 30 hours over the following year promoting home composting as a volunteer (ie not as part of a paid position).